atesgoral/ates.dev/src/posts/2025-10-13-vite-plugin-mcp-client-tools/index.md

 ### Short story

-I've been enamored with getting coding agents to self-improve by telling them to write MCP servers for themselves.
+I've been enamoured with getting coding agents to self-improve by telling them to write MCP servers for themselves.

 This is the outcome of one such experiment where I was getting frustrated by the agent's enthusiastic "Perfect!" exclamations while it had no idea what the UI it was modifying looked like.
 I told the agent to add an MCP server to the existing Vite server that's serving the UI, and to add two tools: A screenshot tool so it can see the browser window whenever it wants, and a console log tool so it can see errors and diagnostic messages.